 The Gospel in Christ Culture: how resemblance and stereotypes endanger 100% Christian community

-If we as Christians are active in any one of these sub-cultures, and we want to be part of positive changes by modeling Christ's behavior, we need solid program design, hard work, and the Holy Spirit's guidance.
+If we as Christians are active in any one of these sub-cultures, and we want to be part of truthful positive changes by modeling Christ's behavior, we need solid program design, hard work, and the Holy Spirit's guidance.
 Because all sub-cultures are connected to each other, a change in one pushes and pulls the others.
 A good example is the Season of Service here in Portland Oregon (led by the Luis Palau Association).

 (a) Jesus the Messiah fulfilling the promise to Israel as a basis for forming the Christ Culture (Matthew),